Intermediate15 min readIndustrial Manufacturing

 ABB Function Blocks Example for Motor Control

 Complete working example demonstrating Function Blocks implementation for Motor Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 (* ABB Automation Builder - Motor Control Control *)